Gaia Data Release 3: Microlensing Events from All Over the Sky: Methods

 \section{Methods}

-The microlensing events in \gdr{3} were selected among 1,840,947,142 light curves processed by the \gaia DPAC Variability Processing Unit CU7 \citep{DR3-DPACP-162}.
-There were two samples created, Sample A based on an automated procedure and selection criteria tuned to \gaia light curves (163 events), and Sample~B, comprising of additional 233~events, selected from literature, with 33 overlapping with Sample A. The summary of all events, together with the coordinates in equatorial and galactic frames, baseline magnitude and the sample name is presented in Table \ref{tab:all} in the Appendix \ref{app:table}.
-Each \gaia source has a unique source identifier (sourceid), but we also introduce here alias names for the \gdr{3} microlensing events in format GaiaDR3-ULENS-NNN, where NNN the order number obtained after sorting our catalogue by events' baseline magnitudes.
-Hereafter, we refer to the events also by using just their numbers (e.g. \#001).
+The microlensing events in \gdr{3} were selected among 1\,840\,947\,142 light curves processed by the \gaia DPAC Variability Processing Unit CU7 \citep{DR3-DPACP-162}.
+There were two samples created, Sample A based on an automated procedure and selection criteria tuned to \gaia light curves (163 events), and Sample~B, comprising an additional 233~events selected from the literature, with 33 overlapping with Sample A. The summary of all events, together with the coordinates in equatorial and Galactic frames, the baseline magnitude, and the sample name are presented in Table \ref{tab:all} of Appendix \ref{app:table}.
+Each \gaia source has a unique source identifier (sourceid), but we also introduce here alias names for the \gdr{3} microlensing events in the format GaiaDR3-ULENS-NNN, where NNN is the order number obtained after sorting our catalogue by event baseline magnitudes.
+Hereafter, we also refer to the events using their numbers (e.g. \#001).